KrasnitzLab/sgains/README.md

     study_name: "navin2011_T10_small"
 ```

-Each section of this file configures different parts of ths *s-GAINS* pipeline.
+Each section of this file configures different parts of *s-GAINS* pipeline.